Phillies fire Girardi in wake of another lackluster season

 Buried deep in the NL East standings, Girardi on Friday became the first major league manager to lose his job this season after failing to turn a team with a record payroll into a playoff contender.

-Expected to contend for the division title, the Phillies are 22-29 and 12 games behind the first-place New York Mets.
+Expected to contend for the division title, the Phillies are 23-29 and entered Friday 12 games behind the first-place New York Mets.
 Philadelphia entered Friday 5 1/2 games out of the second NL wild-card spot.

 “Oh, I think we can make the playoffs.
 I think we’re in a position where we can battle back to do that.
 I do believe that,” president of baseball operations Dave Dombrowski said.